Julia Hoffman: 2004: Dark Shadows

 Kelly Hu portrayed Julia in the 2004 WB pilot for Dark Shadows, which was not picked up.

 2012: Dark Shadows

 Helena Bonham Carter played Julia in the Tim Burton film remake of Dark Shadows.
 Here, she is portrayed as a chronic alcoholic.
-Like in the original drama, she offered to cure Barnabas Collins of his vampirism; unlike the drama, this was merely a ruse so that she could transform herself into a vampire via injections of Barnabas's blood.
+Like in the original drama, she offered to cure Barnabas Collins (Johnny Depp) of his vampirism; unlike the drama, this was merely a ruse so that she could transform herself into a vampire via injections of Barnabas's blood.
 When Barnabas finds out, he becomes livid and then he drains her blood.
-Later that night he and Willie Loomis dump her body in the ocean, but a later scene implies that she has in fact transformed into a vampire.
+Later that night he and Willie Loomis (Jackie Earle Haley) dump her body in the ocean, but a later scene implies that she has in fact transformed into a vampire.

 Audio Dramas

-On March 30, 2019, Big Finish Productions announced that actress Julie Newmar would be playing Julia in its upcoming Bloodlines miniseries of Dark Shadows audio dramas.
+On March 30, 2019, Big Finish Productions announced that actress Julie Newmar would be playing Julia in its Bloodlines miniseries of Dark Shadows audio dramas, which was released the following month.